JASFramework/Best-Apps-Websites-and-More/README.md

 **Apps and Tools: (Please Note That By "Apps/Tools" I Mean .EXE, .APK, .JS, .HTML, and More File Extension Types.)**

-*My partner and I have tried all of these Apps and Tools, no need to worry about a virus.
+*@servusDei2018 and I have tried all of these Apps and Tools, no need to worry about a virus.
 Might be a good time to try a Anti Virus down below!*
 ___

 **Index**